-One of the most asked questions by people trying to purchase their first Bitcoin is “How do I safely store my cryptocurrencies/ Bitcoin?”
+One of the most asked questions by people trying to purchase their first Bitcoin is how to safely and securely store their new cryptocurrency.

 1. Blockchain Wallets